dylanleclair/PuyoPuyoCrusher/README.md

 # Sending and reading responses :dart:

-The current state of the codebase is set up to take requests from the AI microservice.
+The API for this microservice has a single API endpoint.

-Any instance of any Puyo game can simply send the AI server a JSON, including the width and height of the board, the board itself, and the buffer of incoming Puyo pieces.
+Any instance of any Puyo game can simply send a POST request to the AI server, including the width and height of the board, the board itself, and the buffer of incoming Puyo pieces.

 A sample of the JSON that must be sent can be located in the root of this repo, at `sample_board.json`.

-Expected output is what move to make, encoded in what I refer to as SPPN or Simple Puyo Puyo Notation:
+The server responds with a list of moves to make, encoded in what I refer to as SPPN or Simple Puyo Puyo Notation:

 ```json
 {